 AAL FORUM 2017 – THIS YEAR'S THEMES

-Once again, the AAL Forum will be showcasing some amazing technology, addressing this year’s main topic – “Bridging the gaps between technology solutions and active ageing.
-What do YOU think?”
+Once again, the AAL Forum will be showcasing some amazing technology, addressing this year’s main topic – “Bridging the gaps between technology and active ageing.
+What can YOU do?”

 During the forum we will be exploring how AAL technology and solutions in Europe acknowledge and overcome the obstacles between progressive everyday technology and vital human connections and social interactions.